Qizur/E-commerceSimplify/README.md

 ```

-After payment you can confirm that token is generated.  **create.token** will return a card token in the response.
+After payment you can confirm that token is genberated.  **create.token** will return a card token in the response.
 It will not result in a payment.
 The card token can be used with our API to create a payment or save the card to a customer.